Curt Menefee: Fox Sports

 He began his career at Fox Sports in 1997 as a sideline reporter, then moved to play-by-play for Fox's NFL Europe and Fox NFL coverage on Fox Sports and FSN.

 In 2007, Menefee became the host of Fox NFL Sunday.

 On May 24, 2008, Menefee made an appearance on MLB on Fox.
 He held play-by-play duties alongside José Mota during a game between the Los Angeles Angels and the Chicago White Sox.

 On May 22, 2010, Menefee hosted Fox's coverage of the UEFA Champions League Final between Inter Milan and Bayern Munich in the first broadcast of that tournament's championship game on over-the-air broadcast television in the United States.

 On November 12, 2011, Menefee became the host of the UFC on Fox with Randy Couture and Jon Jones.
 He continued to serve as host until ESPN took the rights to broadcast UFC.

 In 2015, he hosted the inaugural coverage of FOX Sports coverage of the U.S. Open Championship.

 On February 8, 2020, Menefee called an XFL game between the LA Wildcats and the Houston Roughnecks.

 In 2023, Menefee hosted Fox's inaugural coverage of the Belmont Stakes.

 Beginning in 2022, Menefee and Joel Klatt have served as the head play by play and color commentator of the USFL on Fox and the UFL on Fox.

 WNYW

-On January 7, 2024, WNYW announced that Menefee will co-host Good Day New York starting on January 16, 2024.
-He will continue to host Fox NFL Sunday.
+On January 7, 2024, WNYW announced that Menefee would co-host Good Day New York starting on January 16, 2024.
+He would continue to host Fox NFL Sunday.
+On December 9, 2025, Menefee announced he would be leaving Good Day New York, citing issues pertaining to his commute between the Fox Television center and his home in California with his final day co-hosting on December 19.

-NFL Preseason Football
+NFL preseason football

 Menefee called the NFL preseason for the Jaguars TV network from 2005 to 2007.
 He formerly called play-by-play for Seattle Seahawks preseason games from 2008 through the 2022 season, with Michael Robinson, Dave Wyman, and Matt Devlin doing color commentary on KCPQ and KZJO (replay).